 Mae Hong Son has a haunting past but it is a beautiful town with an interesting mix of Thailand and Burma, offering a chance to glimpse Burmese influence without crossing the boarder.

-Written by local enthusiast for Mae Hong Son hostels
+Written by Travel Expert Mae Hong Son

 Amanda Haehl